 Why it works

 Here’s the thing: a living room without texture feels flat.
 You can have the best couch, nice rug, cool coffee table… and somehow it still looks unfinished.
-Bouclé fixes that.
-It adds dimension without screaming for attention.
+Bouclé living room ideas fix that by adding dimension without screaming for attention.

 And it’s not one of those fussy fabrics either.
 Everyone assumes it’s delicate but it’s tougher than it looks.

-If you’re nervous about committing, start with a chair.
+If you’re nervous about committing to a boucle style across a full sofa, start with a chair.
 A bouclé armchair is like a cheat code.
-Throw one in a corner with a lamp and suddenly, instant reading nook.
+Throw one in a corner with a floor lamp and suddenly, instant reading nook.
 Or put two across from your sofa and suddenly your space feels “designed.”

 Also, warning: guests will fight over who gets to sit in it.